bootdevice/windows-update-error-0x80070002-in-windows-11-/README.md

 The Windows error code **`0x80070002`** typically appears when the system cannot find the necessary files to complete an update or system process.
 It is one of the most common update-related issues in Windows 10 and 11.

-> ✅ **SEO Keywords**: Windows error 0x80070002, update failed, fix Windows update, corrupted system files, update troubleshooting, 0x80070002 repair script
+> ✅ : Windows error 0x80070002, update failed, fix Windows update, corrupted system files, update troubleshooting, 0x80070002 repair script

 ---